House Rupert — Santa Barbara interior design

 Modern kitchen featuring exposed wood ceiling beams, light oak cabinetry, white quartz countertops and large windows House Rupert interior design Santa Barbara and Montecito

-House Rupert has been recognized by Luxe Interiors as one of the studios defining interior design in 2026.
+House Rupert has been recognized by Luxe Interiors as one of the studios defining interior design.

 Luxe Next 2026 typography logo in blue serif and dotted font design House Rupert interior design Santa Barbara and Montecito